Skip to content

 Payments, missed payments, and enforcement

 Most child support payments are made through income withholding.
 When income withholding is not possible, the person who pays support may have other payment options.
-The official payment page says payments can be made online, in person, or by mail, and that some vendor methods may charge fees.
+DCS says payments can be made online, in person, or by mail, and that some vendor methods may charge fees.

-Parents and caregivers who receive child support can receive payments by direct deposit or Way2Go prepaid debit card.
-DCS says payments are generally disbursed within two business days after DCS receives and applies the payment, but mail delivery, holidays, weather, computer issues, and holds can cause delays.
+Parents and caregivers who receive child support can use direct deposit or a Way2Go prepaid debit card through the electronic payment system.
+DCS says payments are generally received within two to three business days after DCS applies the payment.
+The separate payment page says payment methods may take up to seven business days for DCS to receive the payment before processing.

 If payments stop, report changes to DCS.
 Useful information can include the other parent’s new job, new address, new phone number, license information, or whether the parent moved to another state.
 DCS lists enforcement tools such as income withholding, IRS tax offset, passport restriction, court referral for nonpayment, lottery offset, and license restriction.